mwalczyk/polychora/README.md

 The idea to use a convex hull algorithm came from "T," the author of [Eusebeia](http://eusebeia.dyndns.org/4d/).
 Their site is one of the most amazing resources on higher-dimensional rendering.
 Throughout the early stages of this project, "T" answered many of my (probably dumb) questions and provided a great deal of help and guidance.

 Thanks to [@GSBicalho](https://github.com/GSBicalho) and [@willnode](https://github.com/willnode) for their additional guidance throughout this project.
-Their responses to my questions were vital towards my understanding the 4D slicing procedure.
+Their responses to my questions were vital towards my understanding the 4D slicing procedure. [@willnode](https://github.com/willnode) is the author of an amazing asset on the Unity store for rendering 4D shapes called [Engine4](https://assetstore.unity.com/packages/tools/modeling/engine-4-34475), which you should absolutely check out if you are a Unity user.

 Thanks to [Dr. Libor Vasa](http://meshcompression.org/) who also answered several of my questions early on about the 120-cell.